Prokofy Romanenko: World War II

-After spending the first months after Operation Barbarossa, the German invasion of the Soviet Union, in the Far East, Romanenko was sent west to command the newly formed 3rd Tank Army in May 1942.
+After spending the first months following Operation Barbarossa, the German invasion of the Soviet Union, in the Far East, Romanenko was sent west to command the newly formed 3rd Tank Army in May 1942.
 In late August, the army became part of the Western Front and fought in the unsuccessful Kozelsk Offensive against the 2nd Panzer Army.
 After the offensive ended in September, he became deputy commander of the Bryansk Front.
 Romanenko was transferred to command the reformed 5th Tank Army in November, leading it in Operation Uranus, the Soviet counteroffensive in the Battle of Stalingrad during late November.
 In January 1943, he took command of the 2nd Tank Army, fighting in Central Front's unsuccessful offensive on Oryol and Bryansk during February.
 Romanenko then became commander of the 48th Army in the same month, leading it during the Battle of Kursk, Operation Kutuzov, and the Chernigov-Pripyat Offensive in the summer and early fall of 1943.
 From November 1943, the army fought in the Gomel-Rechitsa Offensive, during which it captured Gomel.
 During Operation Bagration, the Soviet offensive that recaptured Belarus and eastern Poland, which began in late June 1944, the army fought in the Bobruysk Offensive, seizing Zhlobin, Bobruisk, and Slonim.
 In July, Romanenko was promoted to Colonel General, but was replaced in command in December 1944 due to declining health.